seniorjoinu/union/gateway/frontend/libs/client/README.md

 # Union wallet client

+Client library for union-wallet interaction.
+Start storybook with `yarn dev` and try to create execution in union-wallet

 ## Quickstart

 - deploy gateway frontend locally
 - get frontend gateway canisterId.
-This will be `gateway`
+This will be `gateway` option
+- deploy wallet through gateway and get wallet-canister-id.
+This will be `wallet` option
-- start `yarn dev`
+- start `yarn dev`, open storybook frontend
+- Paste `gateway` and `wallet` in `Actions` tab
+- Make calls by buttons

 For more info check [storybook](./src/stories/index.stories.tsx).